ksu-cs-textbooks/cis527/content/7-backups-monitoring-devops/04-assignment.md

 1. Create a user named `backuptest` on your Active Directory domain
 2. Create a group named `BackupGroup` on your Active Directory domain, and add the new `backuptest` user to that group
 3. Log on to your Windows 10 client VM as `backuptest` and take a **screenshot** showing the successful login and the system time of your host system.
 4. Create a backup of your Active Directory domain using the Windows System State backup tool.
-You should store this backup on an external hard disk, such as a flash drive, that is mounted in your Windows Server 2016 VM.
-Alternatively, you may add a secondary hard disk to your Windows Server 2016 VM and use that location to store the backup.
+You should store this backup on an external hard disk, such as a flash drive, that is mounted in your Windows Server 2019 VM.
+Alternatively, you may add a secondary hard disk to your Windows Server 2019 VM and use that location to store the backup.
 See the video in the resources section for instructions.
 5. Once the backup is complete, delete the `backuptest` user and `BackupGroup` group from the Active Directory domain.
 6. Reboot your Windows 10 client VM and attempt to log on as `backuptest`.
 It should fail.
 Take a **screenshot** showing a failed login and the system time of your host system
 7. Perform an authoritative restore of the Active Directory domain from the backup.
 This should restore the deleted user and group.
 Take a **screenshot** showing the successful completion of the authoritative restore process and the system time of your host system.

+{{% notice info %}}
+_The documentation for this portion is unclear.
+In my testing, you may be able to just checkmark the "Perform an authoritative restore of Active Directory files" option when restoring the backup and avoid any command-line work.
+However, if that doesn't work or you choose to do the authoritative restore via command-line, you need to get the path correct.
+To help with that, here's a hint: for my sample domain `ad.cis527russfeld.cs.ksu.edu` and account `backuptest`, I'll need to use the command `restore object "cn=backuptest,cn=Users,dc=ad,dc=cis527russfeld,dc=cs,dc=ksu,dc=edu"` to restore the correct account on the domain. --Russ_
+{{% /notice %}}

 8. Reboot your Windows 10 client VM and log on to that system as `backuptest`.
 Take a **screenshot** showing the successful login and the system time of your host system.

 {{% notice tip %}}
-_The documentation for this portion is unclear, so here's a hint: for my sample domain "ad.cis527.cs.ksu.edu" and account "backuptest", I'll need to use the command `restore object "cn=backuptest,cn=Users,dc=ad,dc=cis527,dc=cs,dc=ksu,dc=edu"` to restore the correct account on the domain. --Russ_
-{{% /notice %}}

-{{% notice tip %}}
 _You'll present those 4 screenshots as part of the grading process for this lab, so I recommend storing them somewhere memorable so they are easy to find. --Russ_
 {{% /notice %}}

 #### Resources

+These resources mostly refer to Windows Server 2012 or 2016, but should work for 2019 as well.

 * [AD Forest Recovery - Backing up a full server](https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/manage/ad-forest-recovery-backing-up-a-full-server) from Microsoft Windows IT Pro Center
 * [How to Backup Active Directory Fully in Windows Server 2016](https://www.tactig.com/backup-active-directory-windows-server/) from Tactig